jupozuelo/Software-Engineering/System_Design/System_Design.md

 The flow of the objects works as follows:

-1. A bath is selected by the user in the Web application.
+1. A bath is selected by the user in the Web app.

 2. The corresponding bath ID and bath settings are sent to the M5Stack, which will then set the characteristics in the bath’s mechanics and start running the water.